-- 156 grams Stirling Creamery unsalted butter room temperature
+- 156 grams (⅔ cup) Stirling Creamery unsalted butter room temperature

-- 454 grams cream cheese this is a little less than 2 blocks of Philadelphia cream cheese
+- 454 grams (1 lb) Philadelphia cream cheese (full fat, regular) this is a little less than 2 blocks of Philadelphia cream cheese

 For the cake:

-Preheat the oven to 350°F. Prepare a 3-inch deep 6-inch cake pan (I used a pan from Wilton available on Amazon) by brushing the bottom and sides with melted butter and dusting it with cocoa, then lining the bottom with a round of parchment.
+- Preheat the oven to 175 ºC (350°F).
+Prepare a three 6-inch cake pans by brushing the bottom and sides with melted butter and dusting it with cocoa, then lining the bottom with a round of parchment.
 Set aside.

 - Sift together the flour, baking soda, salt, and cocoa into a medium bowl and set it aside.

-- Whisk together the oil and brown sugar in a medium bowl.
+- Whisk in the oil and brown sugar.

-- Add the sifted dry ingredients alternately with the vinegar milk, and stir til it is combined.
+- Add the wet ingredients to the sifted dry ingredients and stir until combined.

-- Pour the batter in the prepared pan and bake it until a cake tester inserted in the center comes out clean (about 60 minutes but keep an eye on it after 45 minutes).
+- Pour the batter in the prepared pans and bake until a cake tester inserted in the centre comes out clean (about 30 minutes but keep an eye on it after 25 minutes).

 For the frosting